Knock Knock Ghost

 Knock Knock Ghost is a Canadian reality television series, which premiered on OutTV in 2015.
-Hosted by comedian Richard Ryder, the series features Ryder and actor Brie Doyle, as well as a psychic medium (paranormal researcher Jim Hunt in the first two seasons and Kevin Whitaker in season three).
+Hosted by comedian Richard Ryder, the series features Ryder and actress Brie Doyle, as well as a psychic medium (paranormal researcher Jim Hunt in the first two seasons and Kevin Whitaker in season three).
 The group travels to various locations across Canada which are purported to be haunted and conducts experiments to test whether it is possible to prove or disprove the existence of the afterlife.

 The series was nominated for Best Reality or Competition Program or Series at the 5th Canadian Screen Awards in 2017 and at the 7th Canadian Screen Awards in 2019.